 In 2016/2017, Jiminy Peak Mountain Resort replaced all 450 guns on the mountain with the Sledgehammer technology.
 Coming off the most challenging year in the history of the resort, it was the perfect time to make a whole sale change that would take the already powerful snowmaking plant to the next level.
 Since installation, the Sledgehammers have created dramatic energy savings by using less compressed air with a 100% increase in snow output.

-Installation of high efficiency LED bulbs on 9 night trails
+Installation of high efficiency LED bulbs on all 21 night trails.

 Country Inn (1997-2003)